 If you’re new to bottlefeeding, you might be wondering where to start.
 The list of the basic equipment detailed in this article may come in handy.
 But with so many different-shaped bottles and teats on the market, you may also be wondering what kind of teat and bottle to buy.
 The best way to choose feeding equipment is to go with what your baby prefers.
 Whereas sterilising equipment should be chosen on the basis of what proves most convenient for you.

-Here you can read about the wide range of bottlefeeding and sterilising equipment available so that you can work out what you think will suit you and your baby best.
+Here you can read about the wide range of bottlefeeding equipment and sterilizing tools available so that you can work out what you think will suit you and your baby best.
 We’ve also included a list of useful bottlefeeding extras so you can be well prepared.

 Baby bottles come in two sizes:

 Some makes of wide-neck bottle are specially designed to prevent your baby from taking in too much air which can lead to wind and discomfort.
 An added advantage of a wide-neck is that they’re less messy when filling with formula and easier to clean.
 However, you may find that regular neck bottles are easier to find teats for and most likely to fit coolers and sterilisers.
 Narrow-neck bottles can also make it easier for your baby to learn to feed themselves as they’re easier for little hands to grasp hold of.
 When choosing your baby’s bottle, it’s down to what you and your baby prefers.